-Henry, or M'lud as I call him, has lived in Shalfleet for ever and a day and brings his razor sharp legal mind and enthusiasm for tractors to the running of the church.
-He is a churchwarden and wields a nifty spade while keeping the churchyard in order.
+Henry, or M'lud as we call him, has lived in Shalfleet for ever and a day and brings his razor sharp legal mind and enthusiasm for tractors to the running of the church.
+He is our other churchwarden and wields a nifty spade while keeping the churchyard in order.

 Pamela is our wonderful organist, who serenades us before and after services and keeps the choir in tune during the services.

 Steve is our treasurer, and keeps us on the straight and narrow when it comes to paying the bills.

 Michael is a tireless champion of village life and in his role as Treasurer of our Hall sub-committee, helps to keep the Hall at the centre of so much of what goes on in the village.
 With his amazing team of volunteers (led by Catherine, ably assisted by Brian, Clare and Sue), he helps mastermind the annual fete and ensures that the Hall is available throughout the year, rain or shine.

 Jane brings a wonderful sense of calm and common sense to the team, with a particular focus on the environment.